 Type 1 diabetes is an autoimmune condition where the immune

-our blood glucose levels.
+need to control our blood glucose (sugar) levels.

-preventative strategies are exciting."
+potential preventative strategies are exciting."

 The research paper was published in Cell Reports.